My White Bicycle

-"My White Bicycle" is a song written by Keith West and Ken Burgess.
-It was Tomorrow's debut single.
+"My White Bicycle" is a song written by Keith West and Ken Burgess of the English rock band Tomorrow.
+Released in May 1967, it was the band's debut single.

 Background and recording

-According to Tomorrow drummer John 'Twink' Alder, the song was inspired by the Dutch Provos, an anarchist group in Amsterdam which instituted a bicycle-sharing system: "They had white bicycles in Amsterdam and they used to leave them around the town.
+According to Tomorrow drummer John 'Twink' Alder, the song was inspired by the Dutch Provo movement, a loosely-affiliated anarchist group which instituted a bicycle-sharing system in Amsterdam: "They had white bicycles in Amsterdam and they used to leave them around the town.
 And if you were going somewhere and you needed to use a bike, you'd just take the bike and you'd go somewhere and just leave it.
 Whoever needed the bikes would take them and leave them when they were done."

-The group recorded "My White Bicycle" in Abbey Road studio 1, at the same time as The Beatles were recording Sgt.
-Pepper's Lonely Hearts Club Band in studio 2, and John Lennon entered the studio while Tomorrow were recording.
-Lennon wrote in the British international music magazine Melody Maker that he considered the song to be the "psychedelic anthem", and the song subsequently became an underground hit.
+The group recorded "My White Bicycle" in Abbey Road Studio 1, at the same time the Beatles were recording Sgt.
+Pepper's Lonely Hearts Club Band in Studio 2; John Lennon once entered Studio 1 while Tomorrow were recording.
+Lennon later wrote in Melody Maker that he considered the song to be a "psychedelic anthem", and the song subsequently became an underground hit.

-For the whistle on the track, the band went out into the street in front of Abbey Road Studios and asked a policeman to come in and blow his whistle into the microphone, despite the fact that the band members were all smoking illegal drugs during the session.
+For the whistle on the track, the band asked a policeman outside the studio to come in and blow his whistle into a microphone, despite the fact that the band members were all smoking illegal drugs during the session.

 Reception

 The single failed to break the music charts.

-Richie Unterberger of AllMusic wrote that the song was one of the first to prominently feature backward guitar phasing.
+Richie Unterberger of AllMusic wrote that the song was one of the first to prominently feature backwards guitar.